Magic square of squares

 The magic square of squares is an unsolved problem in mathematics which asks whether it is possible to construct a three-by-three magic square, the elements of which are all square numbers.
-The problem was first posed anonymously by Martin LaBar in 1984, before being included in Richard Guy's Unsolved problems in number theory (2nd edition) in 1994.
+The problem was first posed by Martin LaBar in the January 1984 College Mathematics Journal, before being included in Richard Guy's Unsolved problems in number theory (2nd edition) in 1994.

 The problem has been a popular choice for recreational mathematicians following two articles Martin Gardner published in Quantum Magazine on the problem, offering a prize of in 1996.
 Other prizes have subsequently been offered for the first solution.